atomikpanda/libcolorpicker/README.md

 ```
 PFColorAlert *alert = [PFColorAlert new]; // init WILL GET RELEASED ON CLOSE

-	UIColor *startColor = [UIColor colorWithRed:0.769  green:0.286  blue:0.008 alpha:0.75]; // this color will be used at startup
+	UIColor *startColor = [UIColor colorWithRed:0.769  green:0.286  blue:0.008 alpha:0.75]; // this color will be used at startup // if you are using a color from prefs then
 	// show alert                               // Show alpha slider? // Code to run after close
 	[alert showWithStartColor:startColor showAlpha:YES completion:
 	^void (UIColor *pickedColor){
 		// save pickedColor or do something with it
 		NSString *hexString = [UIColor hexFromColor:pickedColor];
+		hexString = [hexString stringByAppendingFormat:@":%g", pickedColor.alpha]; //if you want to use alpha

 		// save hexString to your plist if desired
 	}];